 Though many causes of nipple pain are treatable, you may experience continuous pain with no apparent explanation.

 One cause of nipple pain which many nursing and pumping moms are unfamiliar with is Raynaud’s.

-Raynaud’s of the nipple involves vasospasms, painful nerve responses to pumping.
+Raynaud’s of the nipple involves vasospasms, painful nerve responses to pumping or feeding baby directly.

 Women who experience Raynaud’s of the nipple may also see symptoms in other areas of the body, such as the fingers and toes.

 Common triggers for pain include cold and wet stimuli, so breastfeeding and even pumping can become painful for no apparent reason.

 However, pumping is often less uncomfortable than direct nursing for women with Raynaud’s.